 Dance: When both layers of the interlocking subfloor are installed, you'll have a great all-purpose professional dance floor offering both cushion and support.
 Should you be seeking a dance floor that's capable of handling street shoes without damaging the surface, you can just use the black plastic center layer of the dance subfloor system, rather than adding the optional marley floor.

-If you chose to use the layers of this flooring for something other than a dance floor, it's easy to turn it back into its normal form as a professional dance studio floor.
+If you chose to use the layers of this flooring for something other than a dance or ballet floor, it's easy to turn it back into its normal form as a professional dance studio floor.
 Simply put the layers back together, just as you did with the original installation, and you're ready to use it as a dance floor once again.
 All of the layers of the dance studio subfloor are easy to install, disassemble, and reinstall.